 Which came first, the chicken or the oyster?
 It doesn’t matter, you need this oyster omelette on your table.
 It’s fishy and salty, and it comes with some great seafood sauce.

-Two triangles of fried ground-up chicken that come in a little leaf jacket.
+A couple triangles of fried ground-up chicken that come in a little leaf jacket.
 This is a great appetizer to share.
 Make sure you disrobe them before eating.